sandeeppaulraj/CarND-Vehicle-Detection/writeup.md

 We essentially have a classification problem here since we have to choose between **car** and **not car**.
 This is NOT a regression problem.
 Since we have a binary classification problem, a decision tree might also be able to produce good results.
 However, i have not tried this in my project.
 I intend to try this at a later date.

 The code for the SVM is as below.
 I have re used the code from the project helper videos.
-As can be seen below after defining the label vecot i split the data with a ratio of 0.2.
+As can be seen below after defining the label vecor i split the data with a ratio of 0.2.
 I use a linear SVC and then fit the model and finally make some predictions.

 ```sh